usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

 MATS Example using Experimental and Synthetic Data
 ===================================================

 Provided in the MATS v1.0 release are two examples using MATS in the Oxygen A-Band.
 The first uses `experimental spectra <https://github.com/usnistgov/MATS/tree/master/MATS/Examples/A-Band%20-%20Experimental%20Spectra>`_ and the second uses `synthetic spectra <https://github.com/usnistgov/MATS/tree/master/MATS/Examples/A-Band%20-%20Synthetic%20Spectra>`_.
-In this overview, we will walk through the common elements of both examples and highlight the differences between using experimental data and simulated spectra generated through the :py:func:`MATS.simulate_spectrum` function.
+This overview steps through the common elements of both examples and highlights the differences between using experimental data and simulated spectra generated through the :py:func:`MATS.simulate_spectrum` function.